Program to Launch May 2021 Learn More

 - The PA Program does have a Direct Entry pathway.
-Projected seats reserved by entering Direct Entry cohort are as follows: May 2021 (Class of 2023) 3 seats, May 2022 (Class of 2024) 4 seats, May 2023 (Class of 2025) 5 seats.
+Projected seats reserved by entering Direct Entry cohort are as follows: May 2022 (Class of 2024) 4 seats, May 2023 (Class of 2025) 5 seats.
 Mercy College’s qualified undergraduate pre-PA track Biology majors completing the graduate admissions/CASPA application process will be offered an interview.

 Refunds of Tuition and Fees

 - The policy for Refunding Tuition and Fees can be found in the Graduate Catalog under the topics of Financial Aid (R2T4) and Refund Request.

 - It is important to visit with Student Records, Financial Aid, and the Business Office to make sure you understand the implications related to financial responsibilities and that all forms have been submitted and appropriate action has been taken.